North Mariana Islands Country Summary

 Economy

-The economy of the Northern Mariana Islands is primarily driven by tourism, especially from Japan, and has historically included garment manufacturing, which has faced significant challenges.
-Agriculture contributes minimally to the GDP at 1.7%, yet remains essential for local food supply, while federal funding and a unique labor market have influenced economic dynamics.
-Recent efforts are being made to diversify the economy and attract foreign investment, particularly in the tourism sector, to recover from the impacts of the pandemic.
+The economy of the Northern Mariana Islands (CNMI) is primarily driven by tourism, particularly from Japan, alongside a historical reliance on garment manufacturing, which has seen a decline in recent years.
+Agriculture contributes minimally to the GDP but remains essential for local food supply, while the islands benefit from federal funding and a unique labor market that has included low-wage workers from Asia.
+Despite the stability provided by its status as a U.S. territory, the CNMI's heavy dependence on tourism and the garment industry renders it vulnerable to external shocks, prompting recent efforts to diversify the economy and enhance infrastructure to attract foreign investment and revive the tourism sector post-pandemic.